Experiential Learning Depot

 • Pancake breakfast

-• Establish and organize a school speaker series
+• School speaker series

-Student-Led Advisory Fundraisers:
+Student-Led Class Fundraisers:

-Every year my students choose to plan several fundraisers with the intention of raising money to add to the class budget.
-The money we raise almost always goes towards field trips.
+The money we raise almost always goes towards field trips or fun learning materials.
 They could also donate the money to a charity.
-The process of planning and executing an event is such a great way to build a strong community within your advisory.
+The process of planning and executing an event is such a great way of creating a classroom community that is positive and fun.

 Large Group Project: